Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Abstract

 \section{Abstract}

 We study the magneto-optical properties of Fe-Co-Al ordered alloys in the terahertz range of frequencies.
-We find that magnetism can modify the reflection of light from these magnets and that this modification strongly depends on the frequency of incoming light in the terahertz range.
+Using the standard Kubo-based approach to compute intrinsic part of the $\sigma_{xy}(\omega)$ we find a strong dependence of $\sigma_{xy}$ on $\omega$ in the terahertz range.
 For example, we find that below 10~THz Co$_3$Al has nearly constant $\sigma_{xy}$ and that above 10~THz it is reduced by about 50 times.
-Furthermore, we find a strong dependence of $\sigma_{xy}$ on chemical composition.
-For example, we find that the addition of Al to Fe changes the sign of $\sigma_{xy}$, while the addition of Co to Fe leads to non-monotonic dependence of $\sigma_{xy}$ on Co-concentration.
+Furthermore, we find a strong dependence of $\sigma_{xy}$ on the chemical composition.
+For example, we find that the addition of Al to Fe changes the sign of $\sigma_{xy}$, while the addition of Co to Fe leads to a nonmonotonic dependence of $\sigma_{xy}$ on Co concentration.